Ruach/ruach.github.io/_posts/2020-06-02-template-generating-microop.markdown

 This includes generic classes to represent parameters of microop and macroop, and architecture specific operands and its parsing.

-## Generic classes representing various types of operands in GEM5
+### Generic classes representing various types of operands in GEM5
 First of all, we need to understand that GEM5 provide common classes that can define multiple types of operands regardless of architecture.
 We will take a look at the class hierarchies representing various operands.

-### Operand base class and its children
 *gem5/src/arch/isa_parser.py*
 ```python
  396 class Operand(object):